diskoverdata/diskover-docs/source_files/user_analytics_treemap.md

 ![Image: Treemap Report Overview](images/image_analytics_treemap_overview.png)

+>🔆 &nbsp;Hovering over any rectangles will give you a snapshot of their attributes.

 A) **Path bar**: You can view as well as manually type in the path you want to investigate.

 B) **Go**: If you manually edit a value in A) path bar, the  **Go**  button acts as a  **Return**  key.